5l1v3r1/learning_for_oscp/basics/tcpdump/A_tcpdump_Tutorial_and_Primer_with_Examples.md

 	- [Summary](#summary)

 ## <a id="basicexamples">Basic Examples</a>
 Tcpdump is the premier network analysis tool for information security professionals.
-Having a solid grasp of this uber-powerful
+Having a solid grasp of this uber-powerful application is mandatory for anyone desiring a thorough understanding of TCP/IP.
+Many prefer to use higher level analysis tools such as Wireshark, but I believe this to usually be a mistake.

+When using a tool that displays net
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0NDA1NTg4NSwtMTAzNTEyOTgxLDE5ND
+eyJoaXN0b3J5IjpbMTEyMTk2MDY1NywtMTAzNTEyOTgxLDE5ND
 cyNjM0NjZdfQ==
 -->